 PREPARING FOR THE SACRAMENT OF FIRST RECONCILIATION

-There is an important parent-only meeting held in January.
+There is an important parent-only meeting held in September.
 We will review all upcoming dates and review the very important role that parents play in the preparation of their child for all of their Sacraments.
 To register your child for the 2020-2021 school year please click here.

 We look forward to meeting you and your child and walking with you on the journey to the sacrament of First Reconciliation.
-This core belief of our Catholic faith is at the heart of who we are, how we celebrate, and how we live each day.
+This core belief of our Catholic faith is at the heart of who we are, a people of mercy and forgiveness..

 Has it been a few years since you have been to the Sacrament of Reconciliation?